A Reusable Library for Second-Order Orbital Optimization Using the Trust Region Method: Results

 The cc-pVTZ basis set~\cite{Dunning1989_JCP_1007, Balabanov2005_JCP_64107} is employed for the transition metal compounds, while the LANL2DZ basis set~\cite{hay_lanl2dz_1983} is used for the systems containing uranium.
 The choice of LANL2DZ for UF$_4$ and UO$_2$(OH)$_4$ is due only to its earlier use in existing literature on SCF convergence problems, and is not to be interpreted as support for continued use of this basis set.

-The PBE~\cite{Perdew1996_PRL_3865, Perdew1997_PRL_1396}, B3LYP~\cite{Becke1993_JCP_5648, Stephens1994_JPC_11623}, and $\omega$B97MX~\cite{Chai2008_JCP_84106} functionals, as implemented in {\texttt{LibXC}}~\cite{Lehtola2018_S_1}, are employed for the KS-DFT calculations of the present work.
+The PBE~\cite{Perdew1996_PRL_3865, Perdew1997_PRL_1396}, B3LYP~\cite{Becke1993_JCP_5648, Stephens1994_JPC_11623}, and $\omega$B97X~\cite{Chai2008_JCP_84106} functionals, as implemented in {\texttt{LibXC}}~\cite{Lehtola2018_S_1}, are employed for the KS-DFT calculations of the present work.
 These used numerical integration with Becke's multicenter scheme~\cite{Becke1988_JCP_2547}, following the approach of Treutler and Ahlrichs~\cite{Treutler1995_JCP_346}.
 The default grids (level 3) in {\texttt{PySCF}} were employed, in which the number of radial and angular grid points are (50,302) for H and He, (75,302) for second-row elements, and (80-105,434) for all other atoms.
 The grid pruning followed the same procedure as used in {\texttt{NWChem}}~\cite{Apra2020_JCP_184102}.

 Additionally, timings for HF calculations using either a first-order implementation in combination with direct inversion in the iterative subspace~\cite{Pulay1980_CPL_393, Pulay1982_JCC_556} (DIIS) acceleration or the second-order trust region optimization of the present work are compared for the homologous series of alkanes with increasingly elongated C--C bond lengths.
-For these calculations, the cc-pVDZ basis set was used for all geometries~\bibnote{The alkane geometries all have C--H bond lengths of $1.09$ \AA\ and angles of $109.5^\circ$.}, and timings were obtained on a single core of a standard Intel Xeon Gold 6230 ($2.10$ GHz) node.
+For these calculations, the cc-pVDZ basis set was used for all geometries~\bibnote{These alkane geometries all have C--H bond lengths of $1.09$ \AA\ and angles of $109.5^\circ$.}, and timings were obtained on a single core of a standard Intel Xeon Gold 6230 ($2.10$ GHz) node.
+Furthermore, OpenMP-parallelized timings, obtained using all 40 threads of the above compute node, are reported in Fig. S4 of the SI for the alkanes near their equilibrium geometry in (aug-)cc-pV$X$Z basis sets ($X=\text{D,T,Q}$)~\cite{Dunning1989_JCP_1007, Kendall1992_JCP_6796}.
 All SCF calculations reported herein were started from a superposition of atomic densities (SAD) guess~\cite{Almloef1982_JCC_385, VanLenthe2006_JCC_32}, employing fractionally occupied solutions with the corresponding minimal-energy occupations~\cite{Lehtola2020_PRA_12516}.